Comptroller and Auditor General of India (CAG)

 Mode of Appointment

-The selection process is entirely internal to the Government as to what criteria is applied and how names are shortlisted.
+The selection process is entirely internal to the Government as to what criteria are applied and how names are shortlisted.
 Presently there is a lack of clarity.

 There is a need to frame a transparent selection procedure based on definite criteria.
 A selection committee may be appointed in this regard.

-- Rajiv Mehrishi was elected as Vice Chairman of United Nations Panel of External Auditors at its annual meeting held in New York.
+Before Murmu, it was Rajiv Mehrishi who held the position from 2017 to 2020.
+He was elected as Vice Chairman of the United Nations Panel of External Auditors at its annual meeting held in New York.